Turquie Santé

 Deep anterior lamellar Keratoplasty$2,500 - $4,500~$8,000~$10,000~$20,000+

 Prices verified Q1 2026.
-Turkey prices are at JCI-accredited or ISO-certified Turquie Santé partner clinics.
-Package pricing (consultation + procedure + follow-up) is available, request a personalized quote for your specific case.
-Flights and accommodation are not included.
+Turkey figures reflect pricing at JCI-accredited or ISO-certified Turquie Santé partner clinics.
+Package arrangements combining consultation, procedure, and follow-up visits are available.
+Request a personalized quote for your specific profile.
+Note: Flights and accommodation fall outside procedure costs.

-The cost difference is not explained by lower safety standards.
-Turkey has more JCI-accredited hospitals than any country outside the United States.
-Savings reflect lower operational overhead, favorable exchange rates, and sustained government investment in medical tourism infrastructure.
+Why this dramatic disparity?
+Not safety.
+Turkey hosts more JCI-accredited hospitals than any country outside the United States.
+Cost savings stem from lower facility overhead, favorable currency exchange rates, and sustained government backing of medical tourism.
+Quality remains constant; affordability increases.

-Why undergo Keratoconus treatment with Turquie Santé ?
+Why choose Keratoconus treatment with Turquie Santé ?

 Chirurgien icon